 The London Visit is one big happy event.
-Their work on display, the photographers, the speeches – many Club Members said it was an eye-opening experience to see so many different approaches to a subject.Danielle Sterrenburg, Tutor, Banbury and Bicester College
+Their work on display, the photographers, the speeches – many Club members said it was an eye-opening experience to see so many different approaches to a subject.Danielle Sterrenburg, Tutor, Banbury and Bicester College

-All these activities are organised by the National Saturday Club as part of every Saturday Club’s programme.
+The London Visit is organised by the Saturday Club Trust as part of every Saturday Club’s programme.
 Members often describe the event as a highlight of their year.